emacsway/emacsway/ru/domain-events-in-ddd.rst

 Мнение Udi Dahan
 ----------------

-    I found this https://blogs.msdn.microsoft.com/cesardelatorre/2017/02/07/domain-events-vs-integration-events-in-domain-driven-design-and-microservices-architectures/ article where talks about Domain Events and Integration Events.
-    I think that answers my question.
-    What he says **within a bounded context we can keep one logical transaction using in memory domain events**.
-    **However once one transaction is committed within bounded context then we send one way messaging using Service Bus that message is called integration message.**
-    This is the message on which other bounded context are interested.

-    \- "`Domain Events – Salvation <http://udidahan.com/2009/06/14/domain-events-salvation/#comment-96828>`__" [#fnudde3]_ comment of Udi Dahan

-..

     > This might be a bit of a late question.
 But shouldn’t domain events be handled after the transaction ends?
     Is there any specific reason for handle domain events within the same transaction scoping DoSomething?